 1996 – BEULAH ANN SHEPHARD Member, Supreme Court of Texas Legal Access to Justice Foundation Houston, Texas

-1997 – SENATOR CONNIE STOKES State Senator DeKalb County, 43rd District Decatur, Georgia
+1997 – SENATOR CONNIE STOKES State Senator DeKalb County

-1998 – HONORABLE MINYaN MOORE Assistant to the President of the United States and Director of the Office of Public Liaison Washington, D.C.
+1998 – HONORABLE MINYaN MOORE Assistant to the President of the United States & Director of the Office of Public Liaison Washington, D.C.

 1999 – ESTHER GORDY EDWARDS Founder and CEO Motown Museum Detroit, Michigan